Salina de la Renta

-Natalia Class (born February 6, 1997) is a Puerto Rican professional wrestler and valet better known by her ring name Salina de la Renta.
-She is a free agent most recently signed to Major League Wrestling (MLW).
+Natalia Class (born February 6, 1997) is a Puerto Rican professional wrestler, valet and actress better known by her ring name Salina de la Renta.
+She is currently signed to Major League Wrestling (MLW), where she works on-screen as the Vice President of Wrestler Relations, a member of the House of Duran stable and, behind the scenes as the Creative Director of the Women's Division.
 As Salina de la Renta she has received several monickers, including “The Empresaria”, “The Puerto Rican Power Broker” and “La Bruja”.

 In 2019, Class became the first-ever Latina to serve as executive producer for a professional wrestling show on American national television, being credited for an episode of MLW Fusion.
 While working for that promotion, she also became the “first Spanish female announcer to call weekly pro wrestling” in that market.

 Personal life

 Class attended Saint Francis High School and the Colegio Bautista de Carolina in Carolina, Puerto Rico.
-She moved to Florida in 2014, attending Lake Nona High School, where she played volleyball and served as the team captain of the soccer team.
+She moved to Orlando, Florida in 2014, attending Lake Nona High School, where she played volleyball and served as the team captain of the soccer team.
 Class then enrolled at Valencia College in Orlando, where she studied film and screenwriting.
-In 2021 de la Renta graduated from Valencia College with an associate's degree in Dramatic Arts and shortly after was accepted into Full Sail University in Winter Park Florida seeking a Bachelors in Entertainment Business.
+In 2021 de la Renta graduated from Valencia College with an associate degree in Dramatic Arts and shortly after was accepted into Full Sail University in Winter Park Florida where she earned a Master's Degree on Innovation and Entrepreneurship.
+Class and her boyfriend Jovan Fresco welcomed their first child in November 14, 2024.

 Class was an early member of Masked Republic, a company described as “ the player’s association of lucha libre” which offer services for wrestlers to “manage their brand, negotiate their contracts and expand their influence outside the ring”.
 Her family recipe of Puerto Rican cornbread was included in the book Eat like a Luchador: The Official Cookbook.